amaiya/onprem/README.md

     print(document.page_content)
 ```

-     K-Train is an automation tool that augments and complements human engineers during machine learning workow.
+     Ktrain is a low-code machine learning library designed to augment human
+    engineers in the machine learning workow by automating or semi-automating various
+    aspects of model training, tuning, and application.
+Through its use, domain experts can
+    leverage their expertise while still benefiting from the power of machine learning techniques.

     References: